 What do you think about Christmas in Ethiopia?
 Have you ever experienced something like this?

-A mother to five through birth and adoption, self-made entrepreneur and now travel writer Amber Mamian keeps her hands pretty full.
+About the author: A mother to five through birth and adoption, self-made entrepreneur and now travel writer Amber Mamian keeps her hands pretty full.
 With her website Global Munchkins, she enjoys sharing her passion for travel by teaching other families how and where to travel with kids.
 Besides sharing her family’s adventures she also offers readers an inside peek at her life raising 5 kids in a multi-racial family as well as her thoughts on adoption.
-You can find Amber on instagram, twitter and facebook too.